Topology and adjunction in promise constraint satisfaction: Abstract

 \section{Abstract}

-The approximate graph colouring problem concerns colouring a $k$-colourable graph with $c$ colours, where $c\geq k$.
-This problem naturally generalises to promise graph homomorphism and further to promise constraint satisfaction problems.
-Complexity analysis of all these problems is notoriously difficult.
+The approximate graph colouring problem, whose complexity is unresolved in most cases, concerns finding a $c$-colouring of a graph that is promised to be $k$-colourable, where $c\geq k$.
+This problem naturally generalises to promise graph homomorphism problems and further to promise constraint satisfaction problems.
+The complexity of these problems has recently been studied through an algebraic approach.
 In this paper, we introduce two new techniques to analyse the complexity of promise CSPs: one is based on topology and the other on adjunction.
-We apply these techniques, together with the previously introduced algebraic approach, to obtain new NP-hardness results for a significant class of approximate graph colouring and promise graph homomorphism problems.
+We apply these techniques, together with the previously introduced algebraic approach, to obtain new unconditional NP-hardness results for a significant class of approximate graph colouring and promise graph homomorphism problems.

-\keywords{Graph colouring; Approximation algorithms; Algebraic topology; Problems, reductions and completeness}
+\keywords{Graph colouring, Approximation algorithms, Algebraic topology, Problems, reductions and completeness}